About Can-Do Musos

 On the 15h March 2013, 3 challenged musicians got together for a meeting of the minds at Dom Famularo's Wizdom Drumshed at Port Jefferson, New York.
 During this meeting it was discussed how frustrating it was to be a musician with a disability trying to get accepted as a musician and receive a fair go.

-That meeting was attended by Andrew Hewitt from Sydney, Australia, David Segal from Conneticutt, Mike Mignogna from Tennesee together with Drumming's Global Ambassador, Dom Famularo.
+That meeting was attended by Andrew Hewitt from Sydney, Australia, David Segal from Conneticutt, Mike Mignogna from Tennesee together with Drumming's Global Ambassador, the late Dom Famularo.
 At the meeting it was decided something needed to be done to change the way people perceive a musician with any kind of disability.

 That was when Can-Do Musos was born.